 Head to Yik, stopping off on the way at the stunning waterfalls of Seljalandsfoss, Gljúfurárfoss and Skógafoss.

-Shortly before you get to Yik turn off at Reynisfjara Beach.
+There are many things to do in Vik such as visiting Reynisfjara Beach.
 The black sand beach is beautiful to walk along and is flanked with impressive basalt columns.

 It’s a shame that many tourists who come to Iceland don’t take time to explore Reykjavik.

 They are so eager to get out and explore all the stunning landscapes, waterfalls, fjords and geothermal activity that Iceland has to offer (understandably!) that they fail to explore the capital city!

 Reykjavik is a lovely charming city (although it feels more like a small town) and definitely deserves at least half a day for you to explore the sights.
 Stroll along the main street Laugavegur and enjoy some fish at the harbour!

 Also known as the Church of Hallgrimur, this is a very unique and impressive church in the centre of Reykjavik!

 It is one of the tallest structures in the country with the steeple an impressive 73 metres tall, so make sure to take the elevator to the top to get the best view of the city.

 From here you can see all the beautiful coloured houses and the mountains in the background, it is so beautiful!